emarsden/dash-mpd-cli/README.md

   `ALL_PROXY` or `all_proxy` for all connection types.
 The system proxy can be disabled using the `--no-proxy` commandline argument.

+- Support for HTTP Basic authentication (see the `--auth-username` and `--auth-password` commandline arguments).
+This authentication information is sent both to the server which hosts the DASH manifest, and to the server that hosts the media segments (the latter often being a CDN).

 - Subtitles: download support for WebVTT, TTML and SMIL streams, as well as some support for the wvtt format.